jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/3_Work_Strucutre.typ

 To make the complex structural responses more interpretable, @chap_3_3 introduces a simplified two-dimensional representation.
 Through systematic averaging procedures, this approach transforms intricate structural behaviors into clear, meaningful results.
 Finally, @chap_3_4 investigates the implementation of physical loads during experimental tests using defined criteria.
-These findings lay the groundwork for the aerodynamic load discretization and optimization framework elucidated in @chap_4.
+These findings lay the groundwork for the aerodynamic #gls("ld", long:true) and optimization framework elucidated in @chap_4.

 // ------------------------------ optimization ------------------------------ //
 Initially, @chap_4_0 describes how force distributions can be discretized.